 If you copy what others say or write without critical appraisal and appropriate acknowledgement, then "you might be a redneck," you are certainly a dupe, and you are definitely a plagiarist.
 Not funny.

 Don't be a dupe.
 Be a critical thinker!

 One of the main purposes of a good education is to learn to think critically.
 Critical thinking leads to one of the highest forms of human knowing.

-- Try to understand what someone else claims;
+- Try to understand and then describe what someone claims;

-- Defend those criteria rationally (explain their reasoning process).
+- Rationally justify their criteria (explain their reasoning process).